mtshing/PEP-GroupA/README.md

 Group A can be conducted in Cantonese if everybody understands Cantonese.
 However the notes will still be written in English.

-These notes were previously hand-written on whiteboard, and transformed into .pdf through OneNote during the period of Covid-19.
-Currently I have no plan to convert them into Latex since there are too many annotations and drawings.
+These notes were originally hand-written on whiteboard, and transfered to .pdf through OneNote for online learning due to the pandemic.
+I currently have no plan to convert them into Latex since there are too many annotations and drawings.

 ---
 # Syllabus & Schedule

 ## Pre-requisite

-Most of the topics in mechanics will not be focused since they are already in the syllabus of the Hong Kong Physics Olympiad Competition (HKPhO).
+Most of the topics in mechanics will not be focused since they are already in the Hong Kong Physics Olympiad Competition (HKPhO) syllabus.
-- Constant acceleration motion, projectile
+- Constant acceleration motion, projectile motion
 - Force, torque, center of mass
-- Energy
+- Mechanical Energy
-- Momentum
+- Momentum & Impulse
-- Circular motion, gravitation
+- Circular motion, gravitational motion
 - Simple Harmonic Motion
 - Static fluid mechanics

-They shall be reviewed through practices, if time allows.
+They may be reviewed through practices, if time allows in the tutorials.

 ## Syllabus